this creates a director called wf_of_saved_queries $ mkdir wf_of_saved_queries

-In this tutorial we will create a workflow that runs a saved jobs on Treasure Data to import data, query, and then export to an external database or service.
+In this tutorial, you create a workflow that runs a saved job on Treasure Data to import data, runs a query, and then exports query results to an external database or service.

 Create Workflow Directory